isc-projects/stork/doc/install.rst

    Prometheus ``/metrics`` endpoint doesn't require any authentication.
    It means that it should be secured at the network level, for example, with a firewall.
    Only restricted IP hosts (Prometheus servers) should be able to establish connections to this endpoint.
+   You can see an Nginx configuration example that allows only localhost to establish a connection to this endpoint in the `/usr/share/stork/examples/nginx-stork.conf` file.

 After restarting, the Prometheus web interface can be used to inspect whether statistics are exported properly.
 Kea statistics use the ``kea_`` prefix (e.g. kea_dhcp4_addresses_assigned_total); BIND 9 statistics will eventually use the ``bind_`` prefix (e.g. bind_incoming_queries_tcp); Stork Server statistics use the ``server_`` prefix.